 Treatment for cancer using radiation and chemotherapy can cause hair loss.

 Both therapies are effective against cancer cells.
 But this therapy acts as a double-edged sword and in return harms the body in a few different ways.
 One of which is hair loss by damaging the hair follicles.
 People undergoing therapy may experience dramatic hair loss and they may even wake up with clumps of hair on the pillow.
 Rapid hair loss due to therapy may start with 2 weeks of therapy.
-During this period scalp may be more sensitive and the person may experience difficulty while wash, brush and comb hair.
+During this period scalp may be more sensitive and the person may experience difficulty while washing, brush and combing hair.
 The good news is once the therapy is over, hair tends to grow back.

 Physical and emotional stress

 Extreme physical and emotional stress may trigger sudden hair loss in women.
 This kind of hair loss is known as Telogen Effluvium.
-Circumstances which can cause this type of hair loss include serious illness, surgery, blood loss, severe emotional upset and weight loss.
+Circumstances which can cause this type of hair loss include serious illness, surgery, blood loss, severe emotional upset, and weight loss.
 Sometimes medical drugs can also induce the reaction and cause hair loss.
 Telogen Effluvium can last for 6 to 8 months before getting resolved.

 What kind of treatment to use against hair loss?

 There are different ranges of treatments for hair loss.
 One of the most common ones is the use of Minoxidil (Rogaine).
-It is the topical medication which is used for both male and female hair loss.
+It is a topical medication which is used for both male and female hair loss.
 Male usually use 5% minoxidil and females use 2% minoxidil.
 If females use 5% minoxidil they may develop hirsutism (male facial expressions and facial hair growth).
 For alopecia treatment steroids are used which can suppress the immune system that damages the hair follicles.
 Once follicles recover hair can grow back normally.

 Low-level laser therapy (LLLT) is a treatment that will help regrow hair and reverse hair fall in women.
 The lasers are available for doctor’s offices and also for home use.
 Laser therapy must be done for 2 to 4 months before results are visible.
 Laser therapy is an alternative to medication and hair transplant surgery.
 The devices cleared by the FDA as safe for the treatment of hair thinning and fall.